 Product means the products, services, and Tooling listed in Attachment 1, together with all components and parts thereof, and related Materials furnished or to be furnished to Boeing under any Order, except for rotating use Tooling.

+Product Use Information means Seller’s data directly related to the use and support of Aircraft and Product installed on Aircraft that falls into one of the following categories:

+Product performance and reliability information;

+summary and detailed shop findings (including teardown, functional test, and corrective action reports) on Product;

+maintenance data on Product;

+non-conformance data relating to Product;

+service bulletin incorporation;

+component message data on Product; and

+health data that describes state, condition, and performance generated or received by Product installed on Aircraft.

 Production Price means the price listed in Table 1 of Attachment 1 of this BSCA, “Production Price,” which will apply to Product purchased for use on Aircraft not yet Delivered and for use on Training Devices.

-Production Requirements means an Order for Products used on, in, or in support of any BCA Aircraft prior to Delivery.
+Production Requirements means an Order for Products used on, in, or in support of any BCA Aircraft identified in Section 1 of Attachment 1 for such Product, prior to Delivery.

-PSAA is an acronym for Boeing Document D6-81852, “Product Support and Assurance Agreement,” executed by Boeing and Seller.
+PSAA is an acronym for Boeing Document D6-81852, “Product Support and Assurance Agreement,” executed by Boeing and Seller as updated from time to time.

+Red Label Product means Products that are not yet certified for use in service on an Aircraft.

-Repair means to replace or modify failed or damaged Product components according to the CMM, CMP, or other information to return the Product to a Serviceable condition.
+Repair means to replace or modify failed or damaged Product components according to Boeing or Seller’s CMM, CMP, or other approved data to return the Product to a Serviceable condition for which when applicable, the Assembly Labor Rate will apply.

-Repair Station means an organization that inspects, Repairs, or Overhauls Aircraft or Products that meets the requirement of the FAA and any other recognized civil aviation authority as required based upon the operations of a Customer.
+Repair Station means an organization that inspects, Repairs, or Overhauls Aircraft or Products that meets the requirements of the FAA and any other recognized civil aviation authorities based upon operations of a Customer.

 SCD is an acronym for Specification Control Drawing which is a label Boeing uses for the documentation Boeing provides to Seller to define the technical, interface and other requirements for a Product.